Feng County, Jiangsu

 Feng County, or Fengxian (豐縣 (丰县, Fēng Xiàn)), is under the administration of Xuzhou, Jiangsu province, China.
-The northwesternmost and westernmost county-level division in the province, it borders the provinces of Shandong to the north and west, and Anhui to the south.
-The county is well known for its approximately 11,120 acres (or 450,000 ares) of Fuji apple trees.
+Being the northwesternmost and westernmost county-level division in both Xuzhou and the province, it borders the provinces of Shandong to the north and west, and Anhui to the south.
+It is well known for its approximately 11,120 acres (or 450,000 ares) of Fuji apple trees.